anirudhkaushal/quotes_updater/README.md

 # Latest quote

-Quote: All is flux; nothing stays still.
+Quote: Life shrinks or expands in proportion to one's courage.

-By: Heraclitus
+By: Anaïs Nin